taslater/egui_kittest/.github/instructions/instructions.md

 - Keep labels and roles stable; avoid dynamic text in selectors when possible.
 - Prefer `ui.horizontal_wrapped`, `ui.columns`, and width-based branching for responsiveness.
+- For flexible scaling, prefer discrete buckets for zoom or style-based scaling to avoid oscillations and repaint loops.

 1. Write tests